 During your working career, you are required to contribute ten months per year for retiree supplemental coverage through payroll deductions.
-This contribution is subject to change by action of the Board of Trustees and the MTA Representative Council.
-If you retiree prior to age 67, you will be required to continue retiree contributions through deduction from an account established at a qualified financial institution of your choice until the month of your 67th birthday.
+This contribution is subject to change by action of the Board of Trustees.
+If you retire prior to age 67, you will be required to continue retiree contributions through deduction from an account established at a qualified financial institution of your choice until the month of your 67th birthday.